 Would I Buy a Forevermark Diamond?

 I’d be more inclined to purchase something a little higher in color, such as this 1.210 carat, H-color, SI-1 clarity, Brian Gavin Signature round diamond which exhibits a crisp and complete pattern of hearts and arrows.
 And I’d still have money left over to buy the setting!

-I would absolutely love the opportunity to examine a handful of Forevermark Diamonds in my gemological laboratory, and compare them with diamonds from the Brian Gavin Signature and Crafted by Infinity collections for consistency of diamond cut quality, optical symmetry, and proportions… the odds are that a few of them might be comparable since the stated cut quality for Forevermark Diamonds is very good and higher.
+I would absolutely love the opportunity to examine a handful of Forevermark Diamonds in my gemological laboratory, and compare them with diamonds from the Brian Gavin Signature collection for consistency of diamond cut quality, optical symmetry, and proportions… the odds are that a few of them might be comparable since the stated cut quality for Forevermark Diamonds is very good and higher.

-But I know for a fact that the diamonds from BGD and CBI will exhibit crisp and complete patterns of hearts and arrows, because they are specifically cut to exhibit a higher standard of optical precision.
+But I know for a fact that the diamonds from BGD and CBI will exhibit crisp and complete patterns of hearts and arrows because they are specifically cut to exhibit a higher standard of optical precision.
 Thus I’m personally inclined to go with the production offered by those two companies in lieu of accepting what appear to be extremely high priced diamonds being sold with little to no actual diamond grading detail being provided on the consumer level.

 Forevermark is a registered trademark of De Beers… the images provided of Forevermark Diamond Rings featured on this web site were captured from the web site of Ben Bridge Jewelers on 01/12/2014 and full screen shots of the page are available upon request.